Hot-tub: Choose The Right Desinfection Option

 Bottom Line: Chlorine is a no-frills water treatment.
 It's affordable and simple to manage.
 It's ideal for spa owners who want to disinfect their water without making a huge investment.

-Bromine is an spa treatment alternative to chlorine.
+Bromine is a treatment alternative to chlorine.
 Like its counterpart, bromine is a sanitizer that disinfects your water.
 However, it has a lower pH than chlorine and lasts longer.
 So, you won't have to add as much, and it's easier to maintain water pH.

 Many spa owners prefer bromine because it's gentler on the skin and doesn't cause irritation.
 In addition, bromine doesn't produce an odor, which is a huge advantage.

 A drawback of bromine is its price.
 The average cost of a 25-pound bucket of bromine tablets is $100 to $125.
 But bromine levels remain stable in hot spa water, so you won't need to add much of the chemical.